31337H4X0R/crab-tracker/hardware/fabrication_files/README.md

-This directory contains zipped gerber files of all current Crab Tracker prototypes.
-Each .zip should contain all of the files necessary for you to order these PCBs from your favorite fab.
+This directory contains hardware design files of all current Crab Tracker prototypes.
+Each .zip file contains the Altium project files needed to make modifications to custom electronics.

+The gerber_files folder contains all of the files necessary for to order these PCBs from your favorite fab.